 git rebase -i master

-The -i flag on rebase triggers an interactive rebase, opening a text editor with a list of the commits from the branch.
+rebase, opening a text editor with a list of the commits from the branch.
 This is where we have the option of squashing our commits.
 I won’t go into too much detail here, but GitHub has a great rebase tutorial about the interactive rebase process.

-There’s also a possibility that we’ll have to resolve merge conflicts if our branch has changes that conflict with master.
+.
 Resolving merge conflicts during a rebase is the same as during a normal merge, and again GitHub has a great guide explaining this process.

-Once our rebase is done, we can merge our changes into master and push them up to GitHub.
+and push them up to GitHub.
 Because we’ve done the hard work in the rebase, the merge itself is easy:

 git checkout master